AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Removing a module: `remove module`

-Deletes a module from the program.
-Users specify a module code to delete.
+This command lets you delete a module from the program.
+You should specify a module code to delete!

 Format: `remove module <module code>`